Hetty Green: Thrift

-Media Portrayal
+Media portrayal

 Green was often portrayed negatively in the media.
-Yet her investment strategy shunned the nefarious tactics that were commonly used by Wall Street speculators, such as Daniel Drew, Jay Gould, and Jim Fisk.
-She once commented on this misperception, stating "It has turned out...that my life is written for me down in Wall Street by people who, I assume, do not care to know one iota of the real Hetty Green.
-I am in earnest; therefore they picture as heartless.
-I go my own way, take no partners, risk nobody else's fortune, therefore I am Madame Ishmael, set against every man."
-In Green's words, "I don't think society means what some rich people would have us believe, I should get very tired of living in one of the great houses in New York, going out all night and sleeping all day.
-They don't have any real pleasure.
-It's intercourse with people that I like."
-Yet she was also a secret philanthropist, avoiding the attention of the press.
-In her words, "I believe in discreet charity."
-Hetty also had the reputation of being an effective nurse, caring for her young (apparently with the exception of her son Ned (see above)) and old neighbors.
-Her favorite poem was William Henry Channing's "My Symphony," which starts with "To live content with small means..."
+Yet her investment strategy shunned the nefarious tactics that were commonly used by Wall Street speculators such as Daniel Drew, Jay Gould, and Jim Fisk.
+She once commented on this misperception:

+It has turned out...that my life is written for me down in Wall Street by people who, I assume, do not care to know one iota of the real Hetty Green.
+I am in earnest; therefore they picture [me] as heartless.
+I go my own way, take no partners, risk nobody else's fortune, therefore I am Madame Ishmael, set against every man.

+She was a secret philanthropist, avoiding the attention of the press, stating, "I believe in discreet charity."
+Green also had the reputation of being an effective nurse, caring for her children and old neighbors.
+Her favorite poem was William Henry Channing's "My Symphony", which starts with "To live content with small means..."

 Despite the strength of her ethics relative to her peers, Green entered the lexicon of turn-of-the-century America with the popular phrase "I'm not Hetty if I do look green."
-O. Henry used this phrase in his 1890s story "The Skylight Room" when a young woman, negotiating the rent on a room in a rooming house owned by an imperious old lady, wishes to make it clear she is neither as rich as she appears nor as naive.
+O. Henry used this phrase in his 1890s story "The Skylight Room", in which a young woman, negotiating the rent on a room in a rooming house owned by an imperious old lady, wishes to make it clear she is neither as rich as she appears nor as naive.